apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 Creating a Pull Request
 -----------------------

-First lets check again the changes made to the local copy of the Arrow library in the shell.
+First let's review our changes in the shell using ``git status`` to see which files have been changed and to commit only the ones we are working on.

 .. code:: console